Gets the primary clipboard of the widget.

 mapping children unnecessary before immediately unmapping them.

-However it will be reset to its default state of true
+However it will be reset to its default state of true when the

 widget is removed from a container.